Essential Oils

 Switzerland Sets 1 Ppm Limit For Selected Furocoumarins In Leave-On Cosmetics

-Switzerland has implemented a 1 ppm limit for eight high-risk furocoumarins in leave-on cosmetic products exposed to sunlight, effective 1 January 2026.
-Companies using citrus or essential oils must tighten raw material specifications and update product safety files to align with this Swiss-specific derogation.
+Switzerland has introduced a strict 1 ppm limit for eight high-risk furocoumarins in leave-on cosmetic products exposed to sunlight, effective from January 2026.
+Manufacturers using essential oils must tighten raw material specifications and update safety files to comply with this specific Swiss derogation from EU standards.

 fedlex.admin.chSwitzerlandSwitzerland